enn-y/COMP2042_CW_hcycl5/src/README.md

 - Use of branch and merge
 - Relevant .gitignore

-##Refactoring
+## Refactoring
 - Created new classes and organized classes into relevant packages
 - Basic code maintenance
 	- Renamed variables to improve readability
 	- Improved encapsulation by organizing code into classes
 	- Further improved encapsulation within classes by creating new methods to prevent long and unnescessary code
-	- Deleted unused imports and unneccessary lines of code
+	- Deleted unused imports and unnecessary lines of code
 	- Split up main class into smaller and more specific classes
 	- Added new interfaces
 	- Error handling